Headless CMS vs. Traditional CMS

 Learn about the differences between headless CMSes and traditional CMSes and choose the best option for your business.

-When CMSes first hit the internet, they provided a path-breaking solution: create easily installable, one-size-fits-all software that can run on a server, providing both a front-end website that developers could edit and configure on the back end.
+When CMSes first hit the internet, they provided a path-breaking solution: create easily installable, one-size-fits-all software that can run on a server, providing both a front-end website that developers could edit and a back-end that they could configure.

 This approach opened the internet up to non-technical users, offering a way to create rich, interactive experiences without expertise in web development.
 Simply log in to the admin panel of your website, write a post, and publish it in a matter of minutes.